wildapt01/windows-linux/WSL.md

 ### Starting and stopping PostgreSQL service

 The main trade-off from installing PostgreSQL in WSL-Ubuntu and not in Win10 is to restart the PostgreSQL server each time the Ubuntu client is opened.
 Do it with :

 ```js
 User@Linux~$ sudo service postgresql start
 ```

 The other part is that the same server needs to be shut off when leaving.
 The server will continue taxing the memory and the CPU because of the Unix socket it uses.
-This can cause the machine to heat up.
+This can cause the machine to heat up nicely.
 On thin machines like the Surface devices, it can be an issue.
 Use the following command:

 ```js
 User@Linux~$ sudo service postgresql stop
 ```

 ### Installing some Tools

 Links:

 - ConEmu